onecompiler/docs/erlang.md

 # Erlang Online Compiler

 Write, Run & Share Erlang code online using OneCompiler's Erlang online compiler for free.
 It's one of the robust, feature-rich online compilers for Erlang language, running on the latest version 21.
 Getting started with the OneCompiler's Erlang compiler is simple and pretty fast.
-The editor shows sample boilerplate code when you choose language as `Erlang`.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as `Erlang` and start coding.
+Happy learning!

 # About Erlang